-If you live in Gloucestershire or Herefordshire and phobias are affecting your everyday life, we can help.
+If you live in Gloucestershire and phobias are affecting your everyday life, we can help.
 Find out more about the services we offer below.

 What are phobias?

 A phobia is an overwhelming and debilitating fear of a place, object or situation.
 Phobias can affect everyday life as the person may live their life in a certain way in order to avoid the subject of their phobia.

 Let’s Talk is our Improving Access to Psychological Therapies (IAPT) service.
 We offer guidance, courses and talking therapies that give you the skills and techniques to manage difficult days, lift your mood and improve your overall wellbeing.

 It is a free service and is there to listen, help and suggest the best way forward for you.

 You can refer yourself to Let’s Talk by calling 0800 073 2200, or you can ask you GP to refer you.